 For developing a more thorough and better understanding you should start with our Certified Enterprise Blockchain Professional (CEBP) course.
 With a better understanding of differences between blockchain and Bitcoin, you can build up your knowledge of cryptocurrencies and distributed ledgers.

 *Disclaimer: The article should not be taken as, and is not intended to provide any investment advice.
 Claims made in this article do not constitute investment advice and should not be taken as such.
+101 Blockchains shall not be responsible for any loss sustained by any person who relies on this article.
 Do your own research!